Edmonton: History of municipal governance

-In 1892 Edmonton was incorporated as a town.
+In 1892, Edmonton was incorporated as a town.
 The first mayor was Matthew McCauley, who established the first school board in Edmonton and Board of Trade (later Chamber of Commerce) and a municipal police service.
 Due to McCauley's good relationship with the federal Liberals, Edmonton maintained economic and political prominence over Strathcona, a rival town on the south side of the North Saskatchewan River.
 Edmonton was incorporated as a city in 1904 and became Alberta's capital in 1905.

 In 1904, the City of Edmonton purchased the Edmonton District Telephone Company for $17,000 from Alex Taylor, a Canadian entrepreneur, inventor, and politician.
 Amalgamated into a city department as City of Edmonton Telephone Department, City Telephone System (CTS), 'Edmonton telephones'.
 In 1989, City Council voted to create Edmonton Telephones Corporation (Ed Tel) to operate as an autonomous organization under a board of directors appointed by the city.
-In 1995, City of Edmonton ownership of its telephone service ended when Ed Tel was sold to the Telus corporation.
+In 1995, City of Edmonton ownership of its telephone service ended when Ed Tel was sold to the Telus Communications corporation.
 City Bylaw 11713 created The Ed Tel Endowment Fund whereas the shares owned by Edmonton Telephones Corporation in Ed Tel Inc. were sold by the City of Edmonton to Telus on March 10, 1995, for $470,221,872 to be invested for the perpetual benefit of Edmontonians.

-Unions and radical organizations such as the Industrial Workers of the World struggled for progressive social change through the early years, with the first reformer, James East, elected in 1912, followed by the first official Labour alderman, James Kinney, the following year.
+Unions such as the Industrial Workers of the World struggled for progressive social change through the early years, with the first reformer, James East, elected in 1912, followed by the first official Labour alderman, James Kinney, the following year.
 Many thousands of workers participated in the Edmonton general strike of 1919 and a strong block of Labour representatives were on council after the next election: East, Kinney, Sam McCoppen, Rice Sheppard and Joe Clarke.

 Labour representation on city council became a near-majority in 1929, and a full majority from 1932 to 1934, during the Great Depression.
 Jan Reimer became the city's first female mayor when she was elected in 1989.

+In 2010, Edmonton began to use single-member wards for the first time to elect city councillors.

+In 2021, Amarjeet Sohi became the first person of colour to be elected as mayor of Edmonton.